duthied/Free-Friendika/doc/themes.md

 To change the look of friendica you have to touch the themes.
 The current default theme is [duepunto zero](https://github.com/friendica/friendica/tree/master/view/theme/duepuntozero) but there are numerous others.
 Have a look at [friendica-themes.com](http://friendica-themes.com) for an overview of the existing themes.
-There are several ways to change a theme.
+In case none of them suits your needs, there are several ways to change a theme.

 You can either directly work on an existing theme.
 But you might loose your changes when the theme is updated by the friendica team.

-In cases where you are almost happy with an existing theme, the easiest way to cover your needs is to create a new theme, inheritating most of the properties of the parent theme and change just minor stuff.
+If you are almost happy with an existing theme, the easiest way to cover your needs is to create a new theme, inheritating most of the properties of the parent theme and change just minor stuff.
 The beloow for a more detailed description of theme heritage.

 Some themes also allow users to select *variants* of the theme.
 Those theme variants most often contain an additional [CSS](https://en.wikipedia.org/wiki/CSS) file to override some styling of the default theme values.
 From the themes in the main repository *duepunto zero* and *vier* are using this methods for variations.
+Quattro is using a slightly different approach.

 Third you can start your theme from scratch.
 Which is the most complex way to change friendicas look.
 But it leaves you the most freedom.
-So below for a detailed description and the meaning of some special files.
+So below for a *detailed* description and the meaning of some special files.

-## Styling
+### Styling

 If you want to change the styling of a theme, have a look at the themes CSS file.
 In most cases, you can found these in

-    /view/theme/<your-theme-name>/style.css
+    /view/theme/**your-theme-name**/style.css

 sometimes, there is also a file called style.php in the theme directory.
 This is only needed if the theme allowes the user to change certain things of the theme dynamically.
 Say the font size or set a background image.

+### Templates

 If you want to change the structure of the theme, you need to change the templates used by the theme.
 Friendica themes are using [SMARTY3](http://www.smarty.net/) for templating.